SAIC-MONTREAL/SAGE/README.md

 python $SMARTHOME_ROOT/bin/demo.py
 ```

-## Using our smart home perfomance test benchmark
+## Using our smart home performance test benchmark

-We carefully designed and implemeneted an LLM evaluation benchmark for smarthomes.
+We carefully designed and implemented an LLM evaluation benchmark for smarthomes.
 The benchmark consists of 50 testcases belonging to different tasks within a smarthome.

 You can look at the testcases in `$SMARTHOME_ROOT/sage/testing/testcases.py`